-Each student will have an advisor that is a member or affiliated member of the Computer Science Faculty Until an advisor is chosen, the student will be advised by the Director of Computer Science Graduate Programs.
+Each student will have an advisor that has a tenure, tenure-track, or affiliated appointment in the Department of Computer Science.
+Until an advisor is chosen, the student will be advised by the Director of Computer Science Graduate Programs.
 It is allowed for coursework students to have the Director of Computer Science Graduate Programs as their advisor through graduation.
 Students in the thesis and report options must select an advisor.

 Students in the thesis and report options will have an advisory committee consisting of the student's advisor and at least two additional members.
-At least two members of the committee must be members of the Department of Computer Science Faculty.
-All advisory committee members must be members of the Michigan
+A majority of the committee must have a primary appointment in the Department of Computer Science.
+All advisory committee members must be members of the Michigan Tech Graduate Faculty.

-Tech Graduate Faculty.
 The advisory committee members will be selected by the advisor in consultation with the student.